Nexiauk/duality/README.md

 * 1v1 card battles
 * Audio effects
 * A fancier binder
+* Search function on the Binder
+* Pagination for the Binder
-* Ability to search by rarity/universe/alignment/archetype on the shop schedule items to allow 'type' shops.
+* Ability to search by rarity/universe/alignment/archetype on the shop schedule items admin to allow 'type' shops.
+IE a Marvel only set of characters.
-* Change the shop scheduler so that instead of creating a new schedule on a visit, it is an automated task
+* Change the shop scheduler so that instead of creating a new schedule on a visit, it is an automated task every 24 hours.
+* A timer countdown for the shop, so customers can see when the current batch of characters will be replaced.

 ## **Models and Data Relationships**
 ### *Entity Relationship Diagram*